 Prologis

-Overall, Prologis is evolving its role by positioning itself centrally in addressing the energy limitations reshaping the high-demand computing sector.
-The company is moving beyond traditional logistics to support next-generation facilities through both localized power solutions and major campus development.
+Prologis is evolving its role beyond traditional logistics, positioning itself at the nexus of energy limitations and high-demand computing.
+The company is actively supporting next-generation facilities through both localized power solutions and major campus development.
+This approach addresses the energy challenges reshaping the computing sector, highlighting Prologis's adaptability and its central position in enabling future technological advancements.

 Coverage